ckan/ckan/doc/user-guide.rst

       Anglia".
 Hit the <return> key between tags.
 If you enter a tag wrongly, you can use its delete button to remove it before saving the dataset.

-    * *License* -- it is important to include licence information so that people know how they can use the data.
+    * *License* -- it is important to include license information so that people know how they can use the data.
 This field should be a drop-down box.
-If you need to use a licence not on the list, contact your site administrator.
+If you need to use a license not on the list, contact your site administrator.

     * *Organization* - If you are a member of any Organizations, this drop-down will enable you to choose which one should own the dataset.
 Ensure the default